Green computing: Green Digital Governance

 Green digital governance refers to the use of information and communication technology (ICT) to support environmentally sustainable policies and practices.
 It describes a strategy with which an organisation strives to align its information and communications technology with sustainability goals.
 This can include using digital tools and platforms to monitor and regulate environmental impact, as well as promoting the development and use of clean and renewable energy sources in the technology sector.
 The goal of green digital governance is to reduce the carbon footprint of the digital economy and to support the transition to a more sustainable and resilient society.

 Both the green and the digital transitions are on the agenda for most European countries, as well as the EU as a whole.
 Documents and goals such as the European Green Deal and the Sustainable Development Goals, fit for 55, Digital Europe and others have begun the transitions.
 These two transitions often contradict each other, as digital technologies have substantial environmental footprints that go against the targets of the green transition.

 The European Union sees digitalisation and the adoption of ICT (Information and Communications Technology) solutions as an important tool for creating greener solutions, while also acknowledging that in order to achieve the desired positive environmental impact, the tools themselves must be environmentally sustainable.
 The green transition may accelerate innovation and adoption of digital solutions offering the ICT sector new opportunities for becoming more competitive.
-The synergy created as a result of the green transition and digitalisation brings social, economic and environmental benefits, which a goal of environmentally friendly digital governments and the creation of green ICT solutions in general.
+The synergy created as a result of the green transition and digitalisation brings social, economic and environmental benefits, which is a goal of environmentally friendly digital governments and the creation of green ICT solutions in general.

 The digital component is expected to also be used to reach the ambitions of the European Green Deal and Sustainable Development Goals.
 As powerful enablers for the sustainability transition, digital solutions can advance the circular economy, support the decarbonisation of all sectors and reduce the environmental and social footprint of products placed on the EU market.
 For example, key sectors such as precision agriculture, transport and energy can benefit from digital solutions in pursuing the sustainability objectives of the European Green Deal.

 E-government services can provide solutions to the environmental problem.
 The possibility for a citizen to fully request and get a service online would render, in addition to cost savings for the public authorities and increased citizen satisfaction, reductions of carbon emissions and paper consumption.